-- Understands the names of almost all people and objects in familiar environments; common verbs, common adjectives, and prepositions - Understands how objects in the environment work together - Understands questions using "who," "what," "where," "why," and "how" - Understands spatial (behind, under, next to), comparative (bigger, longer), and number (one, many) concepts - Can follow 3-step directions, such as "Open the bag, take out the bear, and give it to Mommy" - Enjoys listening to stories - Understands indirect language (for example, the concept of "later")
+- Understands the names of most people and objects in familiar environments - Understands common verbs, common adjectives, and prepositions - Understands how objects in the environment work together - Understands questions using "who," "what," "where," "why," and "how" - Understands concepts, including spatial (behind, under, and next to), comparative (bigger and longer), and number (one, many) concepts - Follows 3-step directions (i.e. "Open the bag, get the bear, and give it to Mommy") - Enjoys listening to stories - Understands indirect language (for example, the concept of "later")

-- Creates longer and more complex sentences

-- Still makes some mistakes in grammar

-- Can link sentences together with "and" and "because"

-- Can describe recent events in his/her life

-- Continues to talk to him or herself to more clearly understand things

-- Uses questions to get information
+- Creates longer and more complex sentences - Makes some mistakes in grammar, particularly regularizing irregular forms (i.e., "feets") - Can link sentences together with "and" and "because" - Can describe recent events - Continues to talk to him or herself to more clearly understand things - Uses questions to get information

-- Understands some "conversational rules," such as ways to start and end a conversation - Thinks about who she is talking to in conversations - Reacts to comments and requests of other speakers - Uses role-playing during pretend and imaginative play - Sometimes involves other people in pretend play - Uses words to show emotions, needs, and difficulties - Speech is understandable to all listeners, although sometimes a few errors happen
+- Uses questions to get information - Understands some "conversational rules," such as ways to start and end a conversation - Reacts to comments and requests of other speakers - Uses role-playing during pretend and imaginative play - Sometimes involves other people in pretend play - Uses words to show emotions, needs, and difficulties - Speech is understandable to all listeners, although some sounds (i.e. /l, r, th/) may be produced incorrectly

-For more information, please contact the Division of Speech-Language Pathology at (513) 636-4341 or visit our website at www.cincinnatichildrens.org/speech
+For more information, please contact the Division of Speech-Language Pathology at (513) 636-4341 or visit our website at www.cincinnatichildrens.org/speech.